ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     #### Rescheduling or cancelling events

-    In case of publishable events (e.g. articles), using the toolbar, you can change or cancel their future publication.
+    In case of publishable events (e.g. articles), you can change or cancel their planned publication by using the toolbar buttons.

     |Button|Description|
     |------|-----------|